Tin: Etymology

 The word tin is shared among Germanic languages and can be traced back to reconstructed Proto-Germanic *tin-om; cognates include German Zinn, Swedish tenn and Dutch tin.
 It is not found in other branches of Indo-European, except by borrowing from Germanic (e.g., Irish tinne from English).

-The Latin name for tin, stannum, originally meant an alloy of silver and lead, and came to mean 'tin' in the fourth century—the earlier Latin word for it was plumbum candidum, or "white lead".
+The Latin name for tin, stannum or stagnum, originally meant an alloy of silver and lead, and came to mean 'tin' in the fourth century—the earlier Latin word for it was plumbum candidum, or "white lead".
 Stannum apparently came from an earlier stāgnum (meaning the same substance), the origin of the Romance and Celtic terms for tin, such as French étain, Spanish estaño, Italian stagno, and Irish stán.
 The origin of stannum/stāgnum is unknown; it may be pre-Indo-European.

 The Meyers Konversations-Lexikon suggests instead that stannum came from Cornish stean, and is evidence that Cornwall in the first centuries AD was the main source of tin.

+The ancient Greek word was κασσίτερος (kassíteros).
+Beekes suggests the name could be a demonym for the bronze age Kassite people (Neo-Assyrian 𒂵𒅆𒄿; ka₃-ši-i, kašši) of the Ancient Near East.